misiektoja/instagram_monitor/README.md

 - In single-target mode, `<suffix>` is the username.
 - In multi-target mode, `<suffix>` is the sorted list of target usernames joined with underscores.

-The tool in mode 2 (session login) also saves the list of followings & followers to these files:
+The tool in Logged-in mode (session login) also saves the list of followings & followers to these files:
 - `instagram_<username>_followings.json`
 - `instagram_<username>_followers.json`